 County-owned lands will not be used to store on site or dispose of any empty fertilizer or pesticide containers or any unused fertilizer, pesticides or other waste of any kind, with the exception of animal waste to supplement nutrient requirements.
-However, if a renter is applying livestock waste they must comply with a nutrient management plan developed for that parcel by NRCS and approved by DPRC.
-Application of municipal waste requires the prior written permission of DPRC and will be determined on a case-by-case basis.
+However, if a renter is applying livestock waste, they must comply with a nutrient management plan developed for that parcel by NRCS and approved by DPRC.
+Application of municipal waste is prohibited.